ICOnator/Testonator/README.md

 $ sh gradlew uploadArchives
 ```

-If everything is uploaded, close the staged project and release the repository:
+If everything is successfully uploaded, close the staged project and release the repository:

 ```
 $ sh gradlew closeAndReleaseRepository